-The panel explored quantum mechanics from the point of view of physics, philosophy, quantum computing, and mathematics.
+The panel explored quantum mechanics from the point of view of Physics, Philosophy, Quantum Computing, and Mathematics.
 Dr Perez Delgado's presentation was on quantum technologies, in general, and quantum cybersecurity technologies in particular.

-You can watch the event on YouTube: www.youtube.com/watch?v=BNHn465nZec&t= 2697s
+You can watch the event on YouTube here.

-Kent Cyber Security Forum 2021 and official iCSS launch event
+Kent Cyber Security Forum 2021 and official iCSS Launch Event

-On Monday 28 June 2021, we will see the official launch of Kent's Institute of Cyber Security for Society (iCSS), as part of the annual Kent Cyber Security Forum (KCSF 2021) event series.
+On Monday 28th June 2021, we will see the official launch of Kent's Institute of Cyber Security for Society (iCSS), as part of the annual Kent Cyber Security Forum (KCSF 2021) event series.
 We were unfortunately unable to run KCSF last year due to Covid-19 but are determined not to let it stop us again this year.
 The event will be hosted online and feature carefully selected talks and panel discussions from a range of cyber security experts from different disciplines.
 We will also have some fun and interactive sessions available throughout the day for you to join in.
 More information and a full schedule will be available in due course, but for now - hold this date!

-Upcoming conferences and workshops in 2021
+Upcoming Conferences and Workshops in 2021

-Calls for papers/participation
+Calls for Papers / Participation

-8th Annual Hot Topics in the Science of Security Symposium (HoTSoS 2021) 13-15 April 2021
+8th Annual Hot Topics in the Science of Security Symposium (HoTSoS 2021) April 13-15, 2021